jasmo13/U.S.-Tax-Assistant-for-MS-Teams/README.md

 | .env.dev.user | OPENAI_API_KEY, OPENAI_VECTOR_STORE_ID, OPENAI_STORE_CONVERSATION_LOGS, BOT_LOCATION_COUNTRY, BOT_LOCATION_REGION, BOT_LOCATION_CITY, BOT_TIMEZONE |
 | azure.parameters.json | openAiApiKey, openAiVectorStoreId, openAiStoreConversationLogs, botLocationCountry, botLocationRegion, botLocationCity, botTimezone |

-### OpenAI Conversation Storage Configuration
+### OpenAI Conversation Logging Configuration

 The U.S. Tax Assistant provides control over whether conversation logs are stored on OpenAI's servers:

 **OPENAI_STORE_CONVERSATION_LOGS**: Controls whether OpenAI stores conversation logs that are visible to your organization.
-   - Set to `true` (default) to enable conversation storage on OpenAI servers.
+   - Set to `true` (default) to enable conversation logging on OpenAI servers.
-   - Set to `false` to disable conversation storage on OpenAI servers.
+   - Set to `false` to disable conversation logging on OpenAI servers.
    - This setting affects data privacy and should be configured according to your organization's requirements.
    - Note that disabling this does not affect the bot's own conversation history storage in Azure Blob Storage.